 Don’t Miss Yang himself is partial to a cortado.
 But seek out anything made with beans from the Yunnan region of China.

-17. Catch a flick at the Hollywood Theatre, Hollywood
+17. Catch a flick at the Hollywood Theatre

 The Lowdown One of Portland’s most loveable qualities is that it hasn’t abandoned neighborhood-y movie palaces in favor of soulless suburban multiplexes.
-The Hollywood is one of the city’s grande dames and its classic façade is a citywide landmark.
+The Hollywood is one of the city’s grandes dames, and its classic façade is a citywide landmark.

-Don’t Miss Usual programming is a mix of new and class films, but if you’re in town for one of their special events—Kung Fu Theatre, B-Movie Bingo, Mondo Trasho, and much, much more—run, don’t walk, to a showing.
+Don’t Miss Usual programming is a mix of new and classic films, but if you’re in town for one of its special events—Kung Fu Theatre, B-Movie Bingo, Mondo Trasho, 35mm and 70 mm screenings, and much, much more—run, don’t walk, to a showing.

 Pro Tip The theater offers perfectly serviceable pizza and beer to eat while you watch, but there’s much better food to be found in the surrounding Hollywood neighborhood, including cult favorite Chin’s Kitchen for perfect Chinese dumplings and the “secret bar” at culinary bookshop Vivienne Kitchen & Pantry.